cloudentity/ce-samples-identity-pool-reference-apps/README.md

 To set up an ACP OAuth application to use with the reference UI:

-- Make sure you are working in the same workspace where you set up your Identity Pools IDP.
+- Make sure you are in the same workspace where you set up your Identity Pools IDP
 - On the workspace dashboard, in the left-hand navigation, select "Applications" > "Clients"
 - Click on "Create Application"
 - Give the application a name, and select "Single Page" as the application type
 - Under "Redirect URI," click on "Setup a redirect URI for your application"
 - Enter `http://localhost:3000/` and click "Save"
-- Have the "Client ID" value handy for the reference app setup
+- Have the "Client ID" value handy for the Reference UI app setup

-**Minimum requirements:**
+**Minimum requirements for running the Reference UI app:**

 - NodeJS 16.x
 - NPM 8.x